jojoling/ameba_bw16_autoflash/README.md

 macOS:1500000,1444400,1382400,1000000,921600,500000,460800,380400,230400,380400,128000 and 115200.<br/>

 --auto=[0|1]<br/>
-enable auto into flash mode or not.<br/>
+enable auto into the flash mode or not.<br/>

 v1.0:
 Tool only do DTR/RTS control for auto reset function.